scrapfly/fingerprint-generator/README.md

 <h1 align="center">Fingerprint Generator</h1>

-<p align="center">A fast & comprehensive browser fingerprint generator that mimics real world traffic & browser API data in the wild.</p>
+<p align="center">A fast browser data generator that mimics actual traffic patterns in the wild.
+With <i>extensive</i> data coverage.</p>

 <p align="center">Created by <a href="https://github.com/daijro">daijro</a>.
 Data provided by Scrapfly.</p>

 ---

+## Features

+- Uses a Bayesian generative network to mimic real-world web traffic patterns
+- Comprehensive data coverage for **nearly all known** browser data points
+- Creates complete fingerprints in a few milliseconds ⚡
+- Easily specify custom criteria for any data point (e.g. "only Windows + Chrome with Intel GPUs")
+- Simple for humans to use 🚀

 ## Demo Video

-Here is a demonstration of what fpgen generates & its ability to pin certain data points:
+Here is a demonstration of what fpgen generates & its ability to filter data points:

 https://github.com/user-attachments/assets/f0ce9160-24dd-4748-9b17-4a031134b310